In a sheet cell you can show a reference to a cell in another sheet.

 The reference to a cell of another document contains the name of the other document in single inverted commas, then a hash #, then the name of the sheet of the other document, followed by a point and the name of the cell.

-Confirm the formula by clicking the green check mark.
+Confirm the formula by clicking the green tick.

 If you drag the box in the lower right corner of the active cell to select a range of cells, LibreOffice automatically inserts the corresponding references in the adjacent cells.
 As a result, the sheet name is preceded with a "$" sign to designate it as an absolute reference.